Leopold Ružička: Career in research

 Ružička's first works originated in the field of chemistry of natural compounds.
 He remained in this field of research all his life.
 He investigated the ingredients of the Dalmatian insect powder Pyrethrum (from the herb Tanacetum cinerariifolium), a highly esteemed insecticide found in pyrethrins, which were the focus of his work with Staudinger.
-Ruzicka later said of this time: "Toward the end of five and a half years of mainly synthetic work on the pyrethrins I had come to the firm conclusion that we were barking up the wrong tree."
+Ružička later said of this time: "Toward the end of five and a half years of mainly synthetic work on the pyrethrins I had come to the firm conclusion that we were barking up the wrong tree."
 In this way, he came into contact with the chemistry of Terpineol, a fragrant oil of vegetable origin, interesting to the perfume industry.
 He and Staudinger split company when he started cooperation with the Chuit & Naef Company (later known as Firmenich) in Geneva.

 In 1916–1917, he received the support of the oldest perfume manufacturer in the world Haarman & Reimer, of Holzminden, Germany.
 He became a Swiss citizen in 1917, and published his Habilitation in 1918.
 Fornasir and he isolated linalool in 1919.

-With expertise in the terpene field, he became senior lecturer in 1918, and in 1923, honorary professor at the ETH (Eidgenössische Technische Hochschule) as well the University in Zurich.
+With expertise in the terpene field, he became senior lecturer in 1918, and in 1923, honorary professor at the ETH (Eidgenössische Technische Hochschule) as well as the University of Zurich.
 Here, with a group of his doctoral students, he proved the structure of the compounds muscone and civetone, macrocyclic ketone scents derived from the musk deer (Moschus moschiferus) and the civet cat (Viverra civetta).
 These were the first natural products shown to have rings with more than six atoms, and at the time that Ružička inferred that civetone as having a 17-member ring.
 Synthetic techniques at the time were only known for rings of up to eight members.
 Muscone had been isolated in 1904 but was not identified as 3-methylcyclopentadecanone until Ružička suspected a macrocycle, having characterised civetone.
-He also developed a method for synthesising macrocycles, now known as the Ruzicka large ring synthesis, which he demonstrated by preparing civetone in 1927.
+He also developed a method for synthesising macrocycles, now known as the Ružička large ring synthesis, which he demonstrated by preparing civetone in 1927.

 In 1921, the Geneva perfume manufacturers Chuit & Naef asked him to collaborate.
-Working here, Ružička achieved financial independence, but not as big as he had planned, so he left Zurich to start working for the Basel-based CIBA.
-In 1927, he took over the organic chemistry chair at Utrecht University in Netherlands.
-In Netherlands he remained for three years, and then returned to Switzerland, which was superior in its chemical industry.
+Working here, Ružička achieved financial independence, but not as big as he had planned, so he left Zürich to start working for the Basel-based CIBA.
+In 1927, he took over the organic chemistry chair at Utrecht University in the Netherlands.
+In the Netherlands, he remained for three years and then returned to Switzerland, which was superior in its chemical industry.
 A synergistic upheaval in both the administration and chemistry departments coincided to make his good fortune.